 The difference between overspending from time to time and having a shopping addiction comes down to how it affects your mental health and personal life in the long run.
 BSD often leads to financial instability and debt, family conflict over excess spending, and depression or anxiety.
 Signs of compulsive online shopping and BSD include:

-If you believe you or someone you love may have an addiction to online shopping, seek help from an addiction specialist today.
+If you believe you or someone you love may have an addiction to online shopping, seek help from a treatment provider today.
 BSD can be linked to or worsened by other problems like anxiety, depression, obsessive-compulsive disorder, or substance abuse.
 Standard treatment for BSD involves cognitive behavioral therapy and treating an underlying issue can help improve the compulsive buying behavior.